Doktora Emila Warmińskiego street: Former Tysler brothers factory at 7/9

-Initially on the place stood a dairy house, the Bromberger Mölkerei, designed by Józef Święcicki, which operated till the end of the WWI.
+Initially on the place stood a dairy house, the Bromberger Molkerei, designed by Józef Święcicki, which operated till the end of the WWI.

 In 1922, the Tysler brothers had a confectionery factory built there: it operated under the name Fabryka Cukrów i Czekolady.
 During World War II, the plant was taken over by the Germans, but kept producing.

 In 1945, Tysler Brothers business was nationalized as Jutrzenka company (Morning star).
 Four years later the company was merged into a conglomerate, the Pomeranian United Sugar and Chocolate Factories.
 In 1950, the latter was combined with other factories: the ex-Lucullus at 5 Garbary Street and a biscuit factory for the army at 53 Kościuszki street.
 In 1951, the company was re-branded Zakłady Przemysłu Cukierniczego Jutrzenka (Jutrzenka Confectionery Plant).
 In 1994, the firm was privatized: under the umbrella of the Colian Holding, it entered the Warsaw Stock Exchange as Jutrzenka Holding S.A. ten years later.

 The production site in Warmińskiego street closed in 1995, due to the nuisance to the environment, the plant being located in a densely built-up residential center of Bydgoszcz.
 The plot, together with the abutting one of the former factory BEFANA at 13 Obrońców Bydgoszczy street, is part of a large real estate project called Nowy Port: works will begin at the beginning of 2021.